mlcommons/ck/cm/README.md

-CM is a part of [Collective Knowledge (CK)](https://github.com/mlcommons/ck) - an educational community project to learn how to run emerging workloads in the most efficient and cost-effictive way across diverse and continuously changing systems.
+CM is a part of [Collective Knowledge (CK)](https://github.com/mlcommons/ck) - an educational community project to learn how to run emerging workloads in the most efficient and cost-effective way across diverse and continuously changing systems.

 CM includes a collection of portable, extensible and technology-agnostic automation recipes